-5.4 Veneer Dryers
+Veneer Dryers 5.4

-a.
-LRAPA may require any veneer dryer facility to establish an effective program for monitoring the visible air contaminant emissions from each veneer dryer emission point.
+LRAPA may require any veneer dryer facility to establish a. an effective program for monitoring the visible air contaminant emissions from each veneer dryer emission point.

 b.
 The program shall be subject to review and approval by LRAPA and must consist of a specified minimum frequency for performing visual opacity determinations on each veneer dryer emission point and a specified period during which all records shall be maintained at the mill site for inspection by authorized representatives of LRAPA.